 US federal law enforcement seized more than $20 million in Bitcoin and other digital currencies, 100 illegal weapons including firearms, loaded shot guns, assault rifles and a grenade launcher, and drugs including 100 grams of fentanyl from darknet vendors.

 Under Operation Dark Gold, the HSI infiltrated and took over the darknet account of a vendor known to launder proceeds of crime and pretended to be a vendor to lure in criminals and provide money laundering services to drug traffickers through illicit digital currency exchange services which allowed criminals to convert digital currencies to cash.

 According to the US Secret Service, money laundering using digital currencies is one of the largest threats to the US financial system.
 Over 70% of investigations of darknet operations by HSI involve serious criminality and 15% involve child trafficking, according to the HSI.

-The darknet vendors are alleged to have operated on the Quebec-based AlphaBay (although Canadian, taken down by US authorities) and HANSA (taken down by the Dutch authorities).
+The darknet vendors are alleged to have operated on the Canadian digital currency exchange called AlphaBay (although Canadian, taken down by US authorities) and HANSA (taken down by the Dutch authorities).
 Before vendors were arrested, much of their Bitcoin holdings were seized pursuant to demands made to digital currency exchanges to freeze and stop the movement of proceeds of crime.